Xiaoyu006/carla/PythonAPI/README.md

 ```
   ./CarlaUE.sh ResX=640 ResY=480
 ```
-which will not exhaust my GPU.
+which will not exhaust my GPU and video memory.